Brunno-DaSilva/h-charis-online-store/README.md

 ## Concept:

 Fully functional and interactive, this web application allows users to see a list of products, see details about each product, add them to the cart, increment the number of items and buy the products utilizing Stripe API.
+The products are separated by category displayed in teh main menu.
+User can then choose specific products or click on the shop section to visualize the entire list of products.
+Furthermore, from a technical point of view, this projects aims to utilize a state management tool, Redux, to better serve the application components.
+For authentication, this projects uses Firebase.

 ## Technologies Used: